Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 \subsection{Impact of Inductive Biases and System Settings}

-In what follows, we quantify the impact of the inductive biases on both the learning performance and training complexity and the impact of the key factors analyzed in section \ref{subsec_appr} on the learning performance.
+In what follows, we quantify the impact of the inductive biases on both the learning performance and training complexity, and the impact of the key factors analyzed in section \ref{subsec_appr} on the learning performance.
+We use the following channel model \cite{loyka2001channel} to generate training and test samples,